 FIBI benefits from a sound funding structure supported by a large and stable customer deposit base in Israel, which comfortably funds its loan portfolio, helped by Israel's strong savings culture.
-FIBI's net loans-to-deposits ratio stood at 70% as of the end of 2022.
+FIBI's net loans-to-deposits ratio stood at 67% as of June 2023.

-Further, 57% of total deposits from the public were relatively granular household and small business deposits (excluding private banking deposits; see Exhibit 7).
-However, our assessment of FIBI's funding structure also considers that 22% of total deposits from the public as of the end of 2022 were sourced from institutional and capital markets investors that could be more vulnerable to a loss in depositor confidence.
-This relatively high share of institutional investor deposits is partly driven by the bank's significant capital market activity.
-Nevertheless, FIBI's deposit base has proven to be stable during past systemic shocks.
+Further, 53% of total deposits from the public were relatively granular household and small business deposits (excluding private banking deposits; see Exhibit 7).
+However, our assessment of FIBI's funding structure also considers that 29% of total deposits from the public as of June 2023 were sourced from institutional and capital markets investors, growing by 36% during the first six months of 2023, that could be more vulnerable to a loss in depositor confidence.
+This relatively high share of institutional investor deposits is partly driven by the bank's significant capital market activity and confidence-sensitivity is mitigated by sufficient liquidity.
+FIBI's deposit base has also proven to be stable during past systemic shocks.

-Granular household and small business deposits make up the bulk of FIBI's deposit base Breakdown of deposits by segment as of December 2022
+Granular household and small business deposits make up the bulk of FIBI's deposit base Breakdown of deposits by segment as of June 2023

-Source: Bank's financial statements
+Due to rounding, the percentages above do not add up to 100% Source: Bank's financial statements

-The bank is a net lender in the interbank market and has a low reliance on potentially more confidence-sensitive market funding at just 5% of tangible banking assets as of the end of 2022.
+The bank is a net lender in the interbank market and has a low reliance on potentially more confidence-sensitive market funding at just 5% of tangible banking assets as of June 2023.

-The bank also maintains a comfortable level of liquidity, with a liquid assets to total assets ratio of 37% as of the end of 2022.
-The bank's liquid assets portfolio is also conservatively structured, with a high 29% of total assets held in cash and deposits with banks, and 8% invested in securities of which 69% is made up of A1-rated Israeli government securities.
-The overall duration of the bank's portfolio is also relatively short, at 2.4 years as of year-end 2022 and 2 years at end-March 2023.
-FIBI reported a healthy Liquidity Coverage Ratio of 127% as of the end of 2022 and 131% as of March 2023.
+The bank also maintains a comfortable level of liquidity, with a liquid assets to total assets ratio of 39% as of June 2023.
+The bank's liquid assets portfolio is also conservatively structured, with a high 28% of total assets held in cash and deposits with banks, and 11% invested in securities of which 53% is made up of A1-rated Israeli government securities.
+The overall duration of the bank's portfolio is also relatively short, at 1.7 years as of June 2023.
+FIBI reported a healthy Liquidity Coverage Ratio of 134% as of June 2023.